 3 Modern Flashcards Alternatives to Anki

-I have a lot of respect for Anki.
+I have a lot of respect for Anki, I consider it to be one of the best flashcard makers

 Its spaced repetition algorithm is truly one of the best tools ever devised for long-term memorization.